 MPhil (Education System Leadership and Change)

-Research title: The distinctive nature of Catholic schools in present-day...
+Research title: A critical analysis of contemporary challenges to Catholic schools in Scotland.

 Callum Timms is a Teacher of Religious Education and Acting Pupil Support Leader at St Augustine's RC High School in Edinburgh.
 He has a passion for social justice and a keen interest in Catholic education.